The Complete Guide to Creating a Eye Catching Visual Brand Identity

 I like to think of visual identity as the integral visual accomplice that helps create a comprehensive, unified brand identity.

-So seeing that the majority of us humans are visual people, visual identity in 2019 is a must.
+So seeing that the majority of us humans are visual people, visual identity in 2023 is a must.
 But a brand isn’t solely the physical or visual elements that represent your organization.
 It’s also the feeling people get when interacting with your business, marketing materials, products, services, team members, and physical locations, also known as brand image.
 Your visual identity largely shapes the impression you leave on your clients and customers.
-It was Jeff Bezos that said, “A brand for a company is like a reputation for a person.
-You earn reputation by trying to do hard things well.”

 Common Mistakes When It Comes to Branding